sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

  - this means the user owning the object is always allowed to DELETE the object, even when it only has the staff role.

 Vocabulary used for Access Control Lists:
  - Role: a user role;
   - ACL: a list of access rules, the Admin uses 2 types:
-        - Class-Scope: created from the Security information of the Admin class and shares the Access Control Entries for all objects with the class where the Admin is created for;
+   - Admin ACL: created from the Security information of the Admin class for each admin and shares the Access Control Entries that specify what the user can do (permissions) with the admin
+   - Object ACL: also created from the security information of the Admin class however created for each object, it uses 2 scopes:
+    - Class-Scope: the class scope contains the rules that are valid for all object of a certain class;
-        - Object-Scope: created for each new object and specifies the owner;
+    - Object-Scope: specifies the owner;
   - Sid: Security identity, an ACL role for the Class-Scope ACL and the user for the Object-Scope ACL;
-    - Oid: Object identity, identifies the ACL, for the Admin ACL this is the admin code, for the object ACL this is the object id;
+  - Oid: Object identity, identifies the ACL, for the admin ACL this is the admin code, for the object ACL this is the object id;
   - ACE: a role (or sid) and its permissions;
   - Permission: this tells what the user is allowed to do with the Object identity;
   - Bitmask: a permission can have several bitmasks, each bitmask represents a permission.
 When permission VIEW is requested and it contains the VIEW and EDIT bitmask and the user only has the EDIT permission, then the permission VIEW is granted.
   - PermissionMap: configures the bitmasks for each permission, to change the default mapping create a voter for the domain class of the Admin.
     There can be many voters that may have different permission maps.
-However, prevent that multiple voters are not allowed to vote on the same class with overlapping bitmasks.
+However, prevent that multiple voters vote on the same class with overlapping bitmasks.

 See the cookbook article "Advanced ACL concepts" for the meaning of the different permissions: http://symfony.com/doc/current/cookbook/security/acl_advanced.html#pre-authorization-decisions.